Blothorn/FTD/WeaponGuidance/STPG.md

 + `TargetBufferSize`: The number of ticks of position information kept.
 Higher numbers allow greater smoothing (accompanied by slower response to manuevers) at the expense of memory use.
 40 ticks = 1 second.
 + `AimPointMainframeIndex`: A mainframe using aimpoint.
 + `NonAimPointMainframeIndex`: A mainframe not using aimpoint.
++ `TTTIterationThreshold`: Since secant width depends on time to target, and TTT on the estimated velocity, this code recalculates the TTT and velocity if the previous update changed velocity by more than `TTTIterationThreshold`.
++ `TTTMaxIterations`: The maximum number of such iterations to perform.

 ## Target lists
 To account for the target prioritization card's ambivalence to target direction, range, and altitude, weapons controlled by this code take their targets from filtered target lists. `TargetLists` is an array of such lists.